lightlace/cpp-docs.de-de/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="appendchar"></a> CSimpleStringT::AppendChar

-Fügt ein Zeichen zu einem vorhandenen `CSimpleStringT` Objekt.
+Fügt ein Zeichen an ein vorhandenes `CSimpleStringT` -Objekt an.

 ### <a name="syntax"></a>Syntax